andrewvaughan/template-core/_TEMPLATE_CHECKLIST.md

 ## 3. Select a License

 Several [Licenses][choose-a-license] are available based on the privileges, conditions, and limitations for Licensees of the project.
-Each table includes Licenses in order from least-restrictive to most-restrictive in the sections, below.
+Each table lists Licenses in order from least-restrictive to most-restrictive in the sections, below.

 - [ ] Remove the `template-core` Repository's default `LICENSE` file